Universality Emerging in a Universality: Derivation of the Ericson Transition in Stochastic Quantum Scattering and Experimental Validation

 \textit{Heidelberg approach} --- In a generic chaotic, complex or stochastic setting, $H$ can be chosen as a random matrix, drawn from one of the Gaussian Ensembles GOE $(\beta=1)$, GUE $(\beta=2)$ or GSE $(\beta = 4)$, where $\beta= 1,4$ describe time--reversal invariant systems.
 Here, we focus on the time--reversal non--invariant unitary $(\beta=2)$ case of Hermitean $N\times N$ matrices $H$ drawn from a Gaussian probability density with variance $\nu^2/N$.
 The technically much more complicated cases $\beta=1,4$ will be treated in a forthcoming publication elsewhere.

-\textit{Ericson regime and Weisskopf estimate} --- The Ericson transition is characterized by the ratio of average resonance width $\Gamma$ and average mean level spacing $D$, \textit{i.e.} by the dimensionless parameter
+\textit{Ericson regime and Weisskopf estimate} --- The Ericson transition is governed by the ratio of average resonance width $\Gamma$ and average mean level spacing $D$, \textit{i.e.} by the dimensionless parameter

 where the second equation is known as the Weisskopf estimate \cite{Weisskopf} and $T_c$ are the transmission coefficients.
+Importantly, the number $M$ of channels must be large, see $\textit{Appendix A}$ for details.

 We have two objectives: First, we prove analytically that the real and imaginary parts of $S_{ab}$ for $a \neq b$ are Gaussian distributed in the Ericson regime.
 Up to now the reasoning was mainly heuristic \cite{AGASSI1975}.
 Second, we provide asymptotic corrections to the Gaussian form, thereby revealing the complete transition to the Ericson regime.

-\textit{Supersymmetry and starting point} --- Some years ago, a variant of the supersymmetry method \cite{Efetov,VWZ,Efetov1996} was put forward \cite{PhysRevLett.111.030403, Matrixelemente, Wirkungsquerschnitte} that made it possible to explicitly calculate the distributions $P_s(x_s)$ of the real and imaginary parts of $S_{ab}$, denoted by $x_1=\text{Re}(S_{ab})$, and $x_2=\text{Im}(S_{ab})$, respectively, and the cross section $\sigma_{ab}$ in terms of low--dimensional integrals.
-In the sequel, we employ those results to study the Ericson transition by means of asymptotic expansions in powers of $1/ \Xi$.
-Previously, only the correlator of the $S$--matrix for $\beta=1$ could be investigated in this way \cite{VerbaarschotCorr}.
+\textit{Supersymmetry and starting point} --- In Refs.~\cite{Efetov,VWZ,Efetov1996} a variant of the supersymmetry method was put forward \cite{PhysRevLett.111.030403, Matrixelemente, Wirkungsquerschnitte} that made it possible to explicitly calculate the distributions $P_s(x_s)$ of the real part, $x_1=\text{Re}(S_{ab})$, and the imaginary part, $x_2=\text{Im}(S_{ab})$, of $S_{ab}$ and the cross section $\sigma_{ab}$ in terms of low--dimensional integrals.
+We employ those results to study the Ericson transition by means of asymptotic expansions in powers of $1/ \Xi$.
+Previously, only the correlator of the $S$ matrix for $\beta=1$ was investigated in this way \cite{VerbaarschotCorr}.

 \textit{Derivation of the Universal Gaussian} --- The characteristic function generates the moments $\overline{x_s^n}$ of the distribution $P_s(x_s)$, \textit{i.e.},

 The exact analytical result for the characteristic function is given by~\cite{PhysRevLett.111.030403,Matrixelemente}